 In accordance with its Strategic Plan, the College aims to accumulate reserves in order to provide sufficient cash flows to support the maintenance and improvement of the College estate and equipment.
-In this regard, the College has been building reserves to support the redevelopment of its Plumstead campus and the major refurbishment of its Bromley campus and these projects should commence in 2022/23.
+In this regard, the College has been building reserves to support the redevelopment of its Plumstead campus and the major refurbishment of its Bromley campus and these projects have now commenced and are expected to complete by September 2025.
 In addition, the College holds reserves to provide a degree of protection against adverse changes in the number and/or profile of enrolments and/or in-year reductions to funding allocations.